 So many of us know that we should be drinking more water, but do we?
 Perhaps if we have a better understanding of why we need to drink more water, we may be more inclined to be more diligent with our consumption.
 It is estimated that the average adult only drinks 32 oz (1 L) of water per day which is half of the standard recommendation for adequate hydration.
 Many health ailments can occur with only mild dehydration of 1%.

-Often during a dietary change and/or a Reboot, as a nutritionist I am constantly reminding people to drink the recommended amount of water to ensure they experience all the health benefits of the plan.
+Often during a dietary change, as a nutritionist I am constantly reminding people to drink the recommended amount of water to ensure they experience all the health benefits of the plan.
 Without drinking the suggested amount of water, you are more likely to feel a whole host of symptoms that won’t encourage you to keep going.

 So here I wanted to list the major benefits you’ll experience once you start getting your hydration levels up!

 This is due to the fact that water can increase satiety and boost your metabolic rate for up to 60 minutes following the consumption of 16 oz (500 ml) of water.
 This may be equivalent to 100 extra calories per day that can be burnt just by making sure you’re drinking enough water.